adefunkeike/Airbnb-/README.md

 - Power Bi - This was used for visualization of insight and to expansaite the analysis derived using DAX

 ## Data Cleaning / preparation
-  Initially the data cleaning steps was performed fron
+  Initially the data cleaning steps was performed from
   - Data Loading
   - Data Cleaning
   - Filling null values and characters